adma224/serverless-containerized-wordpress/README.md

 - Application Load Balancer
 - AWS Elastic File Server (EFS) for parallel file system deployment

-The architecture ensures high availability by deploying resources across multiple availability zones and automates resource provisioning using Boto3, the AWS SDK for Python.
+The architecture ensures high availability by deploying resources across multiple availability zones and automates resource provisioning using CloudFormation, the AWS CDK for Python.

 ## Boto3 vs CDK

-You may have noticed that there are two folders in this directory:

-- cdk_wordpress_cloudformation
-- boto3_wordpress_network

 When setting up this serverless WordPress project, I faced a choice: script everything with Boto3 for absolute control or use the AWS Cloud Development Kit (CDK) for its convenience and power.
 Here's why CDK became my go-to: